kevinAlbs/Bookmarker/README.md

 ##Upcoming features/fixes
+- Easy installer and instructions
+- Popup ping + drawer ping (to let user know if cannot reach server before attempting to bookmark)
+- Ability to edit notes and titles
 - Bookmark importing from other services (via copy paste and file upload)
+- Front-end cache bug fixes
 - Possible search feature (or just use ctrl+f on All page)
-- Check if page is already bookmarked when drawer pops out
-- Ability to edit notes and titles
 - Reordering of categories and bookmarks
-- Easy installer
 - Manual bookmarking on front-end
 - In-page refresh button on front-end
 - Unit tests
 - Add trash
 - Add pagination if performance noticably suffers past a certain amount of bookmarks
-- Front-end cache bug fixes
-- Popup ping
 - Custom keyboard shortcuts

-##Before putting in chrome store
-- Add Getting Started (basic + advanced)
-- Add https

 ###Notes
 - All = -2, Queue category = -1, General category = 0